drunderscore/GTA-Research/Fade-Out-Buffering.md

 ## Unanswered questions

 How do we determine which script will consume `IS_SCREEN_FADED_OUT()` first?
 It seems that the example video is reproducable every time.
-However, if we try to chain property buying cutscene (trevor airfield, taxi service, towtruck) from `main` script, we will fail because `main` will be the first to consume `IS_SCREEN_FADED_OUT()`.
+However, if we try to chain property buying cutscene (Trevor's airfield, taxi service, towtruck) from `main` script, we will fail because `main` will be the first to consume `IS_SCREEN_FADED_OUT()`.

 Related code from `main`: